gahen97/h5p_template/README.md

 archiver, httpdispatcher, express, node.extend, body-parser, pug, collections, request, tar-fs

-To install a module (in case of deletion), navigate to the h5p_template folder, type "npm install " and then the module name.
-Example, to install archiver, "npm install archiver"
+To install a module (in case of deletion), navigate to the h5p_template folder using the terminal, type "npm install " and then the module name.
+For example to install archiver, "$ npm install archiver"